 Chair and Professor of Visual Arts

 St. Petersburg, FL 33711

 Monday - Friday

 8:30am - 5:00pm

 Kristin Harrison ('01) developed a concentration bridging Literature and Visual Arts, and her thesis gallery exhibition was a series of photographs imaginatively illustrating one of Chaucer's Canterbury Tales.
-Since graduating Kristin earned an MFA in photojournalism at the University of Texas, and after serving on the editorial staff of several magazines Kristin in now the Strategic Communications Manager at Camfed, an international non-profit dedicated to fighting poverty and HIV/AIDS in Africa.
-She also freelances for the Washington Post and National Geographic Traveller.
+Since graduating Kristin earned an MFA in photojournalism at the University of Texas, and she has served on the editorial staff of several magazines, and freelances for the Washington Post and National Geographic Traveller.

 Stuart Hyatt's ('97) interests at Eckerd included both art and music.
 As a Visual Arts major his thesis gallery exhibition was a sound installation, a veritable solar system of uniquely painted fiberglass spheres suspended from the ceiling, each embedded with its own original sound track that the listener/viewer would plug into with headphones.